 Preschoolers’ (kids ages 3-5) brains are primed for learning through the five early learning activities: talking, singing, reading, writing and playing.
 Per research in The Roots of STEM Success, children in this age group tend to “ask an average of 76 information seeking questions per hour.”
 As their child’s first and most important teachers, parents maximize this learning when co-viewing—meaning sharing and interacting with media, and utilizing the early learning activities in interactions around apps, tech toys and any new media.
 This is why early childhood development experts recommend caregivers “talk, sing, read, write and play” with children every day.

 While very young children learn best from real world interactions, the American Academy of Pediatrics (AAP) recently updated its guidelines for using technology as a learning method for children.
 However, AAP strongly recommends that parents choose high-quality programming that creates interaction.
 Even the World Health Organization (WHO) has recently issued new research on screen time.
 Screen time is not recommended for children under 2 in most circumstances.
 For children under five WHO suggested they spend one hour or less engaged in screen time.
 AAP provides a handy resource guide and a resource to customize your family’s media use plan.
 Librarians can serve as media mentors for families by suggesting apps and media use tools.
-Very young children learn best from real world interactions, and we give caregivers the tools they need to connect the learning happening in apps to everyday activities.
 Here are a few of our favorite apps for little learners, along with some tips and activities to support early literacy.

 Talking to children is important because they need to receive and create language to learn it.